Olen/homeassistant-plant/README.md

 ## Long term
 * Update various plant-related frontends to pull data from the plant entity
+* Use config-flow and allow searching the API for plants when adding a new plant

 The plant-component can now be configured as follows: